Macradon/I4DAB24Handin3/README.md

 # I4DAB24-3
-Repos for thrid mandatory assignment in the course: Databases
+Repos for third mandatory assignment in the course: Databases